Continuous Future Tense- Continuous Action in Future

 In this sentence–

-- For subject ‘I’ and ‘we’ we use auxiliary verb ‘shall’ + be with present participle of main verb.
+- For the subject ‘I’ and ‘we’ we use an auxiliary verb ‘shall’ + be with the present participle of the main verb.

-- If subject is second person singular or plural number, we use auxiliary verb- will+ be with present participle of main verb.
-That is, we use ‘will’ for subject ‘you’.
+- If the subject is second-person singular or plural number, we use auxiliary verb- will+ be with the present participle of the main verb.
+That is, we use ‘will’ for the subject ‘you’.